molendolab/molendolab.github.io/index.md

 </p>

 ## What's new from molendolab
+**Karanjin** has partial estrogen like effects.
+This was a transcriptomics study that recently go published in Gene.
+The paper highlights the enrichment of G2/M checkpoint and estrogen-response-early genes in karanjin modulated gene repertoire in MCF-7 breast cancer cells.
+Here is the [link](https://www.sciencedirect.com/science/article/pii/S0378111922003262) to the paper on the journal site.
+The 50-day free access link for this paper is [here](https://authors.elsevier.com/a/1ezug1L%7EGAozq%7E).

+## Recent achievements
 Our RNA-seq data on MCF-7 cells treated with the GPER agonist, G1 is now submitted in Gene Expression Omnibus [GSE188706](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE188706).
 The data description article can be accessed with this [Link.](https://www.sciencedirect.com/science/article/pii/S2352340922001597)

 ### More about our work